namoopsoo/namoopsoo.github.io/content/bragdoc/_index.md

 And in order to test run the full pipeline, i adopted the new run databricks multi task job connecting my new notebooks, executing from git source directly, showing it is possible to step away from data factory orchestration where code is possible to be tampered with and into  run from source where tampering is not possible.

+## Added a lightweight helper to automatically detect the active Databricks workspace (staging vs. production) via hostname, enabling safer environment-specific behavior without parameter drift.
+, (2025-08-14)
+Our Databricks platform runs separate staging and production workspaces, which historically had nearly identical configurations for consistency.
+The problem was that certain features—extra logging, experimental capabilities, or in-progress integrations—needed to run only in staging, but our previous way of managing that distinction was clumsy: passing special notebook parameters at runtime.
+That created subtle inconsistencies between environments and was easy to forget during deployment.

+To simplify this, I added a small but powerful helper that inspects the Databricks workspace hostname to determine the current environment.
+This provided a consistent, self-contained way to conditionally enable or disable functionality without modifying runtime arguments.

+Initially, I used it to suppress time-consuming staging-only logging.
+Shortly after, a teammate used it to gate their experimental feature, preventing it from accidentally going live in production.
+The function quickly became one of those quietly indispensable utilities—simple, reliable, and broadly useful.

 ## Refactored a legacy ML platform package deployment into a single, simplified Azure DevOps pipeline, reducing tech debt and preventing staging environment conflicts., (2025-09-05)
 Our ML platform team inherited an internal Python package that predated me, written by authors no longer on the team.
 Although much of its functionality had since been migrated into a newer package, several critical systems—including our feature store—still depended on it.
 Supporting this legacy code had become a long-avoided but necessary task.